 Founded in 1988 by Jennifer Howard and Miye Cox (nee Kadonaga), two female Queen’s University engineering students, Science Quest has had 28 years of unparalleled success in Kingston and the surrounding area.
-Science Quest has spent the past 27 years increasing in size and improving in quality, and is now widely respected and well known all across Southern Ontario.
+During these years, Science Quest has worked tirelessly to increase in size and improve quality, and is now widely respected and well known all across Southern Ontario.

-Each year Science Quest is able to inspire increasingly more youth with science, technology, engineering, and mathematics (STEM) programming, and reached over 5,000 students in 2014 alone.
-Science Quest is also proud to be one of the founding members of Actua, a nationally-recognized charitable organization which reaches over 225,000 youth per year in 500 communities across Canada.
+Science Quest is also one of the founding members of Actua, a nationally-recognized charitable organization which reaches over 225,000 youth per year in 500 communities across Canada.

-Science Quest is run through the Engineering Society of Queen’s University, and is a 100% student run organization.
-All of our instructors are science and engineering undergraduate students who are extremely passionate about sharing their love of STEM programming with youth.
-All of our programming is developed by our awesome and knowledgeable instructor team and as a result each year’s programming is completely unique and representative of our staff’s interests.
+Science Quest is run through the Engineering Society of Queen’s University, and is a 100% student-run organization.
+All of our instructors are undergraduate students who are extremely passionate about sharing their love of STEM programming with youth.
+New programming is developed by our awesome and knowledgeable instructor team every year, ensuring it is completely unique and representative of our staff’s interests.

 Science Quest Through the Decades

 Science Quest’s original summer crew from left to right- Jennifer Howard, Gunar Penikis, and Miye Cox (nee Kadonaga)- jumping for joy due to the success of the launch of Science Quest’s first ever summer in 1988.